Jan. 6 texts missing for Trump Homeland Security’s Wolf and Cuccinelli - The Boston Globe

 The telephone and text communications of Wolf and Cuccinelli in the days leading up to Jan.
 6 could have shed considerable light on Trump’s actions and plans.
 In the weeks before the attack on the Capitol, Trump had been pressuring both men to help him claim the 2020 election results were rigged and even to seize voting machines in key swing states to try to “re-run” the election.

-"It is extremely troubling that the issue of deleted text messages related to the January 6 attack on the Capitol is not limited to the Secret Service, but also includes Chad Wolf and Ken Cuccinelli, who were running DHS at the time," House Homeland Security Committee Chairman Bennie Thompson said in a statement.
+“It is extremely troubling that the issue of deleted text messages related to the Jan.
+6 attack on the Capitol is not limited to the Secret Service, but also includes Chad Wolf and Ken Cuccinelli, who were running DHS at the time,” House Homeland Security Committee Chairman Bennie Thompson, Democrat from Mississippi, said in a statement.

 Advertisement